 Sometimes the body carries what the mind has not yet named.
 A tightness in the chest before a phone call you have been avoiding.
 A heaviness that settles on Sunday evenings for no clear reason.
 A low, restless alertness that stays even when the day looks fine on paper.

-For people searching for body signal interpretation, this framework offers a simple way to understand what physical sensations may be pointing toward without turning them into diagnosis: body signal, emotional tone, and life context.
+For readers trying to understand recurring body signals, the framework offers a way to reflect without turning sensations into diagnosis.
+It keeps the focus on body signal, emotional tone, and life context.

 01 — Direct Answer